Risingson/eveeyedocs/docs/map/chain-mapping.md

  - For wormhole systems there is no api data available for recent jumps or NPC kills.
  - Phenomenons are stated as an extra sub-label.
-To view its effects click the wormhole and select `Show Info` from the menu.
+To view its effects click the wormhole and select `Show Info` from the menu and switch to the `WH` tab.

 ## Display Styles
 Solarsystem oultines are solid or dashed.